waffeldk/waffeldk/README.md

 - 👀 I’m interested in gaming, software development and programming in general
 - 🌱 I’m currently learning donno yet gotta look into this matter asap
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me steffen.michelsen@gmail.com
+- 📫 How to reach me post a PM thru this

 <!---
 waffeldk/waffeldk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.